TaiMingLu/Della-Manual/README.md

 - Sharing Data: https://researchcomputing.princeton.edu/support/knowledge-base/sharing-data

 ## Comments and Contact
+**Resource Allocation Guidelines:** Please request the maximum CPU and GPU resources that your workload can effectively utilize.
+If your application cannot fully utilize the requested resources, consider requesting a lower configuration (e.g., smaller VRAM GPU, fewer CPU cores, or less memory).
+Jobs that underutilize their allocated resources may receive lower priority in the queue.

+**Contacts:**
 For any questions regarding the setup or usage of the Della cluster, please contact [Taiming Lu](https://taiminglu.com) via [email](mailto:tl0463@princeton.edu) or through [Messenger](http://facebook.com/taiminglu) (make sure to send me a message for me to see it).

+If you encounter system issues on Della, you can also contact [cses@princeton.edu](cses@princeton.edu) for help.
+However, please first check if the issue has already been reported and resolved.